sbstn-gbl/sbstn-gbl.github.io/index.md

   scalable and automated marketing personalization.
 These marketing solutions have helped retailers to increase their revenue, return on advertising spend, and conversion rates.</p>

-  <p>My work with retailers and marketing solution providers enables me to build a
-  research agenda of high practical value.
-Industry partnerships open up the opportunity to evaluate new methodologies in real-world settings.</p>

 </div>